 The calypso swagger of Richie Richardson, who was born today in Antigua, masked a shy, introverted character, on whom captaining a once-great side on the way out took its toll.
 In his pomp Richardson was a glorious player, his square-driving a particular delight.
 He made 16 Test hundreds, but the last came in a forgettable context - dethronement by Australia in Jamaica in 1994-95.
-Richardson was captain then, as he was when West Indies were humiliated by Kenya in the 1996 World Cup.
+Richardson was in charge then, as he was when West Indies were humiliated by Kenya in the 1996 World Cup.

 The king of parsimony.
 In the first Test between India and England in Madras, Bapu Nadkarni bowled 21 consecutive maiden overs, a record for six-ball overs, finishing with figures of 32-27-5-0.
 In the second innings his tight line and length deserted him as he took 6-4-6-2.